-Generally speaking, there are more people living in the country’s coastal regions than in inland areas.
+Generally speaking, more people living in the country’s coastal regions than in inland areas.

 This information and more at Visit Portugal website

 WHY PORTUGAL?
 10 REASONS TO STUDY AND RESEARCH WITH US

 Find more information about studying or researching in Portugal at the portal EURAXESS Portugal.